johndistasio/.dotfiles/README.md

 # dotfiles

-Homespun artisnal application configuration, the way grandad used to do it.
+Homespun artisanal application configuration, the way grandad used to do it.

 ## Setup